-This Management's Discussion and Analysis ("MD&A") for the nine months ended September 30, 2021, prepared as of November 17, 2021, should be read in conjunction with the unaudited condensed interim consolidated financial statements for the three and nine months ended September 30, 2021 of Silver One Resources Inc. (the "Company" or "Silver One"), together with the audited financial statements of the Company for the year ended December 31, 2020, as well as the accompanying MD&A for the period then ended (the "Annual MD&A").
+This Management's Discussion and Analysis ("MD&A") for the year ended December 31, 2021, prepared as of April 20, 2022, should be read in conjunction with the audited consolidated financial statements for the year ended December 31, 2021 of Silver One Resources Inc. (the "Company" or "Silver One"), which have been prepared in accordance with International Financial Reporting Standards ("IFRS").

-The referenced unaudited condensed interim consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") and interpretations of the IFRS Interpretations Committee ("IFRIC"), applicable to the preparation of interim financial statements, including IAS 34, Interim Financial Reporting.
 All amounts included in this MD&A are expressed in Canadian dollars unless otherwise indicated.